RickStrahl/WestWindWebConnection-Documentation/User-Guide/The-Web-Connection-Management-Console/New-Project-Wizard/Step-3-Finish-and-create-the-project.md

 The Wizard creates a new project for you and adds the dependent source files into it.
 ![](IMAGES\MANAGEMENTCONSOLE\NEWPROJ_PROJECT.GIF)

-  > #### @icon-info-circle Shareware version: No Project Generated
+  > #### @icon-info-circle No Project Generated?
+  > If no project is generated:
+  >
+  > * **You're running the Shareware Version**
-  > Since the Shareware version is precompiled you cannot successfully build an EXE file from a project.
+  >   Since the Shareware version uses pre-compiled framework files you cannot successfully build an EXE file from a project.
 Therefore with the shareware version no project is built and you will see a dialog that points out this fact instead.
+  > * **You're not running `console.exe` from within the FoxPro IDE**
+  > FoxPro standalone EXEs cannot create a project file via automation, therefore it's a requirement that you **run the exe from within the FoxPro IDE**.
+  >
-Even though no project is built, you can still run the project successfully by running the main PRG file for the application: `DO <yourproject>Main.prg`.
+  > Even though no project is built, you can still run the project successfully by running the main PRG file for the application: `DO <yourproject>Main.prg`.
 Other than missing the PJX and EXE files, everything else will be configured as described below.

 * **A Desktop Shortcut**
-A desktop shortcut that points at the **Deploy** folder is created for you so you can easily start the Web Connection application in the proper folder and configured with the associated config.fpw configuration.
+A desktop shortcut that points at the **Deploy** folder is created for you so you can easily start the Web Connection application in the proper folder and configured with the associated `config.fpw` configuration.
 I recommend you use this shortcut to launch your project.
-The config.fpw folder contains path statements that link the project folder back to the Web Connection installation so that the required Web Connection dependencies can be found and are accessible when you run your application.
+The `config.fpw` folder contains path statements that link the project folder back to the Web Connection installation so that the required Web Connection dependencies can be found and are accessible when you run your application.

 * **SetPaths.prg**
 If you don't use the shortcut, you can run `DO SetPaths.prg` to set paths to the Web Connection Installation Folder and its root folder and `.\classes` folder.
-These paths are generated at project build time, so if that path changes you'll have to adjust it in the PRG.
+These paths are generated at project build time and are meant for **Development Time**.
+They are generated once, so if the path changes you'll have to adjust it in the PRG.
+You can and should add any additional paths you need access to here during development.

+> Note that these paths are meant for development time.
+For setting paths in that your server needs, we recommend to set them in `YourServer::Onload()` and you should use relative paths if possible, or if using absolute paths make them configurable via one of the configuration objects.

 * **Launch.prg**
 This file lets launch your Web Connection application.
 It calls `SetPaths.prg`, opens up your Web Browser and starts the Web Connection server.
 It can launch your site either for **full IIS* or for **IIS Express** (by using a parameter of `.T.`).